starchturrets/windows-shenanigans/guide.md

 (Read the whole guide before going through with it please!)
 Disclaimer: I am not a security researcher, I simply read documentation, played around a bit with VMs, and talked to people in various privsec matrix channels.
 This is by no means comprehensive and/or a guarantee of privacy and security on Windows, as it is very much still a Work in Progress.

-# Things to note before installing:
+# Things to note before installing

 - [ ] Does your device officially support Windows 11?
-Can Secure Boot and TPM be enabled in the firmware settings?
-CSM legacy boot mode should also be disabled.
-If not, do not attempt to bypass the hardware requirements, which provide much of the benefits of Windows 11 by allowing certain security features to be toggled on by default.
-If you're on an unsupported device and cannot upgrade, consider a Linux distro.
+Even if supported, certain features in the firmware settings on some older devices, such as TPM or secure boot, are often disabled by default and must be toggled on.
+While it is technically possible to [bypass the requirements and install on unsupported hardware](https://support.microsoft.com/en-us/windows/installing-windows-11-on-devices-that-don-t-meet-minimum-system-requirements-0b2dc4a2-5933-4ad4-9c09-ef0a331518f1), you may want to consider a Linux distro.
-- [ ] If you're not planning on dualbooting or running Linux, and your device gives you the option to, disable the Microsoft UEFI CA in the secure boot settings.
+- [ ] If you're not planning on dualbooting, and your device gives you the option to, disable the Microsoft UEFI CA in the secure boot settings.
 This will somewhat improve boot security because instead of trusting hundreds of bootloaders you will only be trusting Windows (and your OEM) certificates.
 - [ ] Does your OEM/Motherboard manufacturer provide you with bloatware delivered through the WPBT?
 There may be an option in the firmware to disable it.

-# On Install:
+# On Install

 It is best not to login to a Microsoft Account on Windows.
 This is because of all the sync stuff that is toggled on by default.
 While not impossible to control, it's an annoyance that's best avoided.
-In addition, according to [this study](https://web.archive.org/web/20230717045727/https://www.autoriteitpersoonsgegevens.nl/uploads/imported/public_version_dutch_dpa_informal_translation_summary_of_investigation_report.pdf), more device identifiers are sent with telemetry when logged into a Microsoft Account (see pages 5 through 7).
+In addition, certain group policies for Edge do not apply to logged in users.
+Finally, according to [this study](https://web.archive.org/web/20230717045727/https://www.autoriteitpersoonsgegevens.nl/uploads/imported/public_version_dutch_dpa_informal_translation_summary_of_investigation_report.pdf), more device identifiers are sent with telemetry when logged into a Microsoft Account (see pages 5 through 7).

 On Windows 11 Pro and above it is possible to skip the requirement to login by clicking on the “Set up for work or school” option -> Sign-in Options -> Domain Join.